pscamillo/PSCKangaroo/README.md

 ## Bug Fixes During Development

-These bugs were found and fixed through systematic auditing:
+These bugs were introduced and fixed during the development of PSCKangaroo's endomorphism feature (not present in the original RCKangaroo):

-1. **Wrong BETA2/LAMBDA/LAMBDA2 constants** — the endomorphism constants were incorrect, causing missed collisions.
+1. **Wrong BETA2/LAMBDA/LAMBDA2 constants** — the endomorphism constants were initially incorrect, causing missed collisions.
 Verified against `bitcoin-core/secp256k1` and `noble-secp256k1`.
-This fix alone yielded ~2x speedup on Puzzle 79 (consistent with the theoretical √3 endomorphism gain).
+Fixing these yielded ~2x speedup (consistent with the theoretical √3 endomorphism gain).

 2. **MulLambdaModN sign-extension bug** — 64-bit intermediate values were sign-extended incorrectly, corrupting scalar multiplication results for certain input patterns.

-All fixes were validated by successfully solving **Puzzle 80** (known answer) and cross-referencing against reference implementations.
+All fixes were validated by successfully solving **Puzzle #80** (known answer) and cross-referencing against reference implementations.

 ## Requirements